danielbodnar/awesome-stars/README.md

 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool
-- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
-Dify.AI is an LLM application development platform.
-It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
+- [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app building platform.
+It's the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one in
 - [neuml/paperai](https://github.com/neuml/paperai) - 📄 🤖 Semantic search and workflows for medical/scientific papers
 - [nuclia/nucliadb](https://github.com/nuclia/nucliadb) - NucliaDB, The AI Search database for RAG
 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.